davidadeola/sudoku-solver/README.md

 You can as well refresh the Input to remove the solved sudoku values. by clicking on the refresh icon
 ![refresh](./assets/documentation/refresh%20sudoku%20matrix.jpg)

-With this app you have the luxery to input your own sudoku values, to be solved.
+With this app you have the luxury to input your own sudoku values, to be solved.
 Note make sure it is a correct sudoku puzzle data.
+Plus refreshing the Browser will render fresh Sudoku input values.
 ![input field](./assets/documentation//input%20unsolved%20values.jpg)

 Then you can go ahead to input your own values.<br>
 _Note_: the value "0" depicts empty field, that is how the algorithm detects an empty field.
+example: "401090602300100954695000087100053020850071003000208010209807040000360000734000060"
 Then, click the enter Icon to push the values to the matrix.

 ![Render new input](./assets/documentation/RENDER%20NEW%20INPUT%20VALUES.jpg)

-## How to Build the Project

 ---

 ## Deployed on Vercel

 Check out the app [Sudokanary-App](https://sudokanary.vercel.app/) for more details.

+## License

+Built under the Scorado application principle.